armaan-arora/qna/README.md

 </p>

 <p align="center">
-  Made with ❤️ and 🤖 by Armaan Arora
+  Made with ❤️ by Armaan Arora
 </p>